SwissTierrasColombia/Asistente-LADM-COL-docs/src/valuation/Create_physical_zone.rst

   Choose this option if you want to create a **Physical Zone** using a form.

-  **Physical Zone** is created specifically to store the information collected for the parcels.
+  **Physical Zone** allows you to manage the physically homogeneous zones defined for the valuation and which delimit the zones that have similar physical characteristics.

   .. image:: ../static/Ficha_predial.gif
      :height: 500